 ABSTRACT

 The Dibrugarh district of Assam is characterized with strongly acidic subtropical soil.
 Black gram grown under such acidic soil condition effects uptake of essential nutrients leading to reduction of yield.
 An experiment was conducted during kharif season (September - November) of 2024 at farmers field’ in Dibrugarh district of Assam, India to manage soil acidity by application of lime for yield improvement of black gram (Vigna mungo L.).
 The experiment consists of three treatments T1: Lime 489 kg ha-1+2% urea spray at pod initiation stage + Recommended dose of fertilizer (15: 35: 15 kg ha-1), T2: Recommended dose of fertilizer (15:35:15 kg ha-1) and T3: Farmers’ practice includes imbalance fertilizer application (FYM 10 q ha-1).
-The On Farm Trials were conducted in randomized block design and replicated at five locations in three villages with a total area of 0.6 ha of land.
-The results of the trials revealed that application of lime 489 kg ha-1+2% urea spray at pod initiation stage + Recommended dose of fertilizer (15: 35: 15 kg ha-1) recorded significantly higher yield followed by only recommended dose of fertilizer (15:35:15 kg ha-1) and farmers’ practice.
+The On-Farm Trials were conducted in randomized complete block design and replicated at five locations .
+The results revealed that application of lime 489 kg ha-1+2% urea spray at pod initiation stage + Recommended dose of fertilizer (15: 35: 15 kg ha-1) recorded significantly higher yield followed by only recommended dose of fertilizer (15:35:15 kg ha-1) and farmers’ practice.
 The yield increased significantly (13.95 q ha-1) compared to the farmers practice (8.5 q ha-1) with BC ratio of 2.15 and 1.47, respectively.
 Moreover, with improvement in soil pH, improved and significantly higher soil nutrient status was recorded.
 Therefore, lime application with recommended doses of fertilizer could enhance the yield of black gram and available nutrient status of soil.

 Keywords: On farm trial, lime, black gram, yield, soil nutrients